pingcap/tidb-operator/deploy/aws/README.md

 To upgrade TiDB cluster, modify `tidb_version` variable to a higher version in variables.tf and run `terraform apply`.

+> *Note*: The upgrading doesn't finish immediately.
+You can watch the upgrading process by `watch kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb`

 ## Scale TiDB cluster

 To scale TiDB cluster, modify `tikv_count` or `tidb_count` to your desired count, and then run `terraform apply`.

+> *Note*: Currently, scaling in is not supported since we cannot determine which node to scale.
+Scaling out needs a few minutes to complete, you can watch the scaling out by `watch kubectl --kubeconfig credentials/kubeconfig_<cluster_name> get po -n tidb`

 ## Customize